 Emission activates an additional emission texture.
-It is used to simulate glow from extremely bright surfaces, therefore imitating real light sources and highlights.
+It is used to simulates glow from extremely bright surfaces, therefore imitating real light sources and highlights.

 Jitter transparency enables creating deferred transparency by using jittering.
 The state can be used when such result is acceptable and post-effects are applied to the material.